 A lot of people have a romantic view of relationships, especially those from younger generations or those with a burning desire to get back with their ex.
-They think that relationships should not only last a lifetime but that they should also be easy and fun and enjoyable all the fucking time.
+They think that relationships should not only last a lifetime but that they should also be easy, fun, and enjoyable all the fucking time.

 Truth is, those are not characteristics of real relationships.
 Relationships are not always fun, easy, and enjoyable.
 They’re often difficult and confusing.
 And they contain a few quirks that most people mistake as red flags, while in reality, they are natural and healthy occurrences.

 Below I’ll go over six most common healthy relationship quirks most people think are toxic so that the next time you notice them in your relationship, you won’t freak out and think it’s over (again).
 Rather, you’ll think of them as challenges to overcome — challenges that, when overcome, will deepen the bond between you and your partner.

 Things change no matter how aware and sure two people are of their roles and responsibilities in their relationship.
 Their entire relational dynamic can turn upside down in a blink of an eye.
 One day, it may be you who cleans the car, scrubs the toilet, and vacuums the house.
 The other day, it could be your partner who gets the short end of the stick.